creativeforge

 This website uses JavaScript for the frontend and PHP for the backend.
 Fonts are provided by Google Fonts, the icons by FontAwesome.
 To allow you to have a look under the hood, I added comments and refrained from minifying any of my own files.

 Protoyping was done using the W3.CSS framework.
 The final site uses custom CSS however (except for normalize.css of course).
 A necessary drawback of using CSS frameworks is that they require formatting to be directly embedded into the html.
 And that is in essence not very different from the late 90's, when we put everything in tables and sliced and diced images.
 I generally propone that content and form should be strictly separated, to allow for a maximal reusability and adaptability.
-I did take some shortcuts with this site, but I tried to respect this principle as best as I could.
+Although I did take some shortcuts with this site, I tried to respect this principle as best as I could.
 This "content-separated-from-format" philosophy stems from the early 2000s.
 If you want to learn more about its origins, check out CSS Zen Garden or my website from 2006.
 A modern take on this is the BEM naming convention which has been used for this site

-This site is compliant with most of the web recommendations (state: 2024).
+This site is compliant with most of the web recommendations (state: 2025).
 You can confirm that by checking out the Lighhouse report in your browser or have a look at Google's PageSpeed report.

 I am no longer a professional website developer, but if you ever need some advice with your own site, let me know!